valgh/gofit/README.md

 # What's next

-- Unit tests;
+- Unit tests: need more of them, alsdo to test exceptions and borderline use cases;
-- Better exception Handling;
+- Better exception handling;
+- Desired feature: provide config files path by input, so they do not need to be stored at the same level of the gofit binary;
 - ChatGPT response parser/outputfile (.pdf) with workout plan, workout plan editor;